Quantum lattice dynamics and their importance in ternary superhydride clathrates: Results

-\textbf{Anharmonicity and ph-ph interaction effects:} Having established the QI effects on the structure and the phonon dispersions, we now want to assess the contributions of phonon anharmonicity (anh) and ph-ph interactions.
-To do that, we perform a \SSCHA\ calculation while keeping the ions fixed at the DFT equilibrium positions, thus qualitatively~\footnote{In the case of fixed ions, we obtain non-vanishing forces within \SSCHA.
+Having established the QI effects on the structure and the phonon dispersions, we now want to assess the contributions of phonon anharmonicity (anh) and ph-ph interactions.
+To do that, we perform a \SSCHA\ calculation while keeping the ions fixed at the DFT equilibrium positions, thus qualitatively removing structural effects on the phonon frequencies.
+In that case, we obtain non-vanishing forces within \SSCHA\ (cf. Supplementary Method~2).
 As the individual force components on the H atoms are still small ($\sim$\SI{150}{meV\per\angstrom} in the cell with $a=\SI{6.242}{\angstrom}$, for example), a fixed-ion calculation seems applicable for a qualitative insight.
-The forces on atom $i$ are obtained as $\mathbf{F}_i=-\partial\mathcal{F}/\partial\mathcal{\mathbf{R}}_i$.} removing \textit{structural} effects on the phonon frequencies.
 The phonon dispersions obtained from this calculation are presented in Fig.~\mbox{\ref{fig:effects_ph}\textbf{b}}, where we find that all H-dominated optical modes in the whole BZ experience a sizable frequency renormalization.
-It is worth noting that fixed-ions \SSCHA\ calculations indicate the onset of dynamical instability just between 5 and \SI{10}{GPa} (8.4 and \SI{12.2}{GPa}, respectively, for the \SSCHA\ pressure $\tilde{p}$, see Supplementary Fig.~11 in the SM), which is reasonably close to the frozen-phonon anharmonic (harmonic) \mbox{\pdyn\ = \SI{3(5)}{GPa}}~\cite{Lucrezi2022}.
+It is worth noting that fixed-ions \SSCHA\ calculations indicate the onset of dynamical instability just between 5 and \SI{10}{GPa} (8.4 and \SI{12.2}{GPa}, respectively, for the \SSCHA\ pressure $\tilde{p}$, see Supplementary Fig.~13), which is reasonably close to the frozen-phonon anharmonic (harmonic) \mbox{\pdyn\ = \SI{3(5)}{GPa}}~\cite{Lucrezi2022}.